There are those who think that towing a caravan is easy – and there are those who have a lot of experience and know differently!

 - another similar course is offered by the Camping and Caravan Club;

 - Trailer Training also provide courses specifically for caravan owners.

 There are plenty of others to choose from and there’s bound to be one being run somewhere near your home.
-Typically they last around 1-1.5 days and the price is likely to be somewhere in the region of £200 or so.
+Typically, they last around 1-1.5 days and (at the time of writing, December 2020) the price is likely to be somewhere in the region of £200 or so.

 What you’ll need

 The requirements may vary slightly from one course to another but generally you should assume that you’ll require: